System FR as Foundations for Stainless: Implementation and Evaluation

-We have implemented our bidirectional type checking procedure by writing an alternative verification-condition generator for the publicly available Stainless tool\footnote{\url{https://github.com/epfl-lara/stainless}}.
-The implementation was evaluated on benchmarks shown in Figure~\ref{fig:evaluation} totalling around 14k LoC, collected from existing Stainless test suites and case studies.
-The benchmarks verify in $\sim$6 minutes when using implementation based on our type checker.
+The suite of all benchmarks verifies in $\sim$6 minutes in total when using implementation based on our type checker.
 The table shows the number of lines of codes within each benchmark, and the number of verification conditions which were generated by the type checker and verified by the SMT-backed Inox solver.
-The time given includes the time for generating the verification conditions and solving them, but not the parsing and compilation which is done by the Scala compiler {\tt scalac} (which we use for some initial type inference and to obtain a tree representation of the program), nor the transformations which are internal to Stainless and which happen before using the type-checker.\footnote{ 11\% of time is spent in the bidirectional type-checking algorithm that generates verification conditions and that is the focus of this paper, 66\% in checking the verification conditions using a SMT-backed solver Inox for recursive and higher-order functions, 13\% for the parsing, name resolution and most of the type checking pipeline of Scala's {\tt scalac} compiler, and 10\% for extraction of {\tt scalac} abstract syntax trees to Stainless trees.} All times were measured on a Lenovo X1 Carbon laptop with an Intel i7-7500U CPU and 16GB of RAM.
+The time given includes the time for generating the verification conditions and solving them, but not the parsing and compilation which is done by the Scala compiler {\tt scalac} (which we use for some initial type inference and to obtain a tree representation of the program), nor the transformations which are internal to Stainless and which happen before using the type-checker.
+To understand the impact of these time measurements, note that 11\% of time of total verification time is spent in the bidirectional type-checking algorithm that generates verification conditions and that is the focus of this paper, 66\% in checking the verification conditions using a SMT-backed solver Inox for recursive and higher-order functions, 13\% for the parsing, name resolution and most of the type checking pipeline of Scala's {\tt scalac} compiler, and 10\% for extraction of {\tt scalac} abstract syntax trees to Stainless trees.
+All times were measured on a Lenovo X1 Carbon laptop with an Intel i7-7500U and 16GB RAM.

-The benchmarks are available in the {\tt benchmarks} folder of the additional material.
-The stream examples are not supported yet by the frontend and so were entered manually as syntax trees so that they can be handled by our type-checker. \iftoggle{arxiv}{}{ We give in the {\tt Streams.stainless} file the pretty-printed versions of the stream functions that were verified by our tool. }